 - Our strategic intelligence-led approach to Dispute Support will shift our resident support to much earlier in our process and empower them to take forward their complaint by increasing the volume of tools and guidance on our website.
-Our support work will focus on where there is evidence that the landlord's complaint handling process has failed.
-We will also start to gather data and other intelligence to identify landlords to work with to improve their complaint handling for the benefit of all residents and trial various ways of doing this.
+Our support work will incorporated into the development of our wider duty to monitor compliance against our Complaint Handling Code which we will expect to commence on 1 April 2024.
+The aim of the support will be to help improve local complaint handling for the benefit of all residents and we will trial this during the year.
 We will also test advocacy and advice agencies' appetite for regular training from us so their staff can support social housing residents more effectively. - Our Centre for Learning will begin to take shape with a greater number and range of learning tools available to members via our website.
-This will be complemented through established partnerships with sector organisations to deliver training and learning

-- opportunities through digital and face-to-face means, providing members with opportunities to share experiences and best practice.
-We will also host an event for those holding the 'Member Responsible for Complaints' role under the Complaint Handling Code and consider if this should be an annual event. - Our programme on awareness raising will continue, with a particular focus on understanding the barriers faced by residents in accessing our service directly.
+This will be complemented through established partnerships with sector organisations to deliver training and learning opportunities through digital and face-to-face means, providing members with opportunities to share experiences and best practice.
+We will also host an event for those holding the 'Member Responsible for Complaints' role under the Complaint Handling Code and consider if this should be an annual event. - Our programme on awareness raising will have a particular focus on understanding the barriers faced by residents in accessing our service directly.
 This will include targeting groups that use our service less frequently, and increasing the understanding of our role and the difference complaints can make.
-We will also continue to raise awareness with key stakeholder groups through regular communications and briefings, and with residents through our 'Meet the Ombudsman' visits. - Our employer brand programme will strengthen our employer value proposition and, in doing so, deliver an internal virtual academy for staff to support their learning and development, and develop an apprenticeship programme.
-We will implement more of our CSR strategy through community engagement and volunteering, and grow our diverse workforce as outlined in our EDI strategy. - Our digital programme will see the further roll-out of our online complaint handling portal.
+We will also continue to raise awareness with key stakeholder groups through regular communications and briefings, and with residents through our 'Meet the Ombudsman' visits as well as promoting a wider understanding of our role. - Our employer brand programme will strengthen our employer value proposition and, in doing so, deliver an internal virtual academy for staff to support their learning and development, and develop an apprenticeship programme.
+We will implement more of our CSR strategy through community engagement and volunteering, and grow our diverse workforce as outlined in our EDI strategy. - Our digital programme will see the further roll-out of our online complaint handling portal, improve our analytical capabilities and the presentation of information internally and externally.